osoriomica/peach/README.md

 ### User Stories

 PAYMENTS AND SUBSCRIPTIONS
+As a **logged-in user**:
-As a user I can purchase a subscription so that I can access more game levelsI can review my payment details before subscribingI can cancel a paymentI can checkout securely through StripeI can view my subscriptions historyI can receive a confirmation email on the status of my subscription
+I can purchase a subscription so that I can access more game levels.
+I can review my payment details before subscribing.
+I can cancel a payment.
+I can checkout securely through Stripe.
+I can view my current subscription details.
+I can receive a confirmation email on the status of my subscription.

-ADMIN CRUD
+USER CRUD
-As a site admin I have full CRUD access so that I can manage the site's users and subscriptionsI can create, read, update and delete users' accounts.I can send newsletters to users regarding the website.I can see a list of the current pro users.REGISTRATION AND USER
-ACCOUNTS
-As a **user ** I can have a personal account so that I can access the game content.
-User can register for a new accountSLogin and out with ease.Recover my password if forgotten.Receive email confirmation after registering.
+As a **site user**, I can register for a new account.
+Login and out with ease.
+Recover my password if forgotten.
+Receive email confirmation after registering.
+As a **registered user**, I have CRUD abilities over my username and renewal of my subscription.
+I can also see my latest highest score and subscription details as well as my personal details registered in the website.

 VIEWING AND NAVIGATION
+As a **user**:
+I can start and play a new game.
+If logged in, my score is automatically saved.
-As a user I can quickly navigate the website so that I can play the gameI can start a new gameI can navigate through the website using the links provided
+I can navigate through the website using the links provided I can visit the site's facebook page
+I can see some content depending on my subscription status

 ### Features